 (Leading to an A.A.S.
+Degree)

-Degree) Advisor: B. Warr CODE: HRA
+Advisor: B. Warr

+CODE: HRA

 Program Description: The Hotel and Restaurant Management Technology concentration provides specialized occupational instruction in all phases of hotel and restaurant management to prepare students for careers as managers and supervisors in the hospitality and tourism industry.
+Completion of the two year program leads to an associate of Applied Science degree.
 Students who complete the Hotel and Restaurant Management Technology program are eligible to obtain Manage First Certification from the National Restaurant Association Educational Foundation or certification from the Educational Institute of American Hotel and Lodging Association in Specialized Food and Beverage Management and/or Hospitality Operations.
 In Addition, students completing this program will be eligible to obtain ServSafe Sanitation certification from the National Restaurant Association.